ks-rana/ks-rana/README.md

 **Currently researching:** LLM confidence calibration and overconfidence (how the words a model uses to express certainty line up, or fail to line up, with whether it is actually right).
 The human-factors core of AI evaluation.

-**Open to:** Fall 2026 and Summer 2027 co-ops in responsible AI, AI evaluation, trust and safety, AI policy, technology and model risk, data and product analytics, and AI product.
+**Open to:** Summer 2027 co-ops in responsible AI, AI evaluation, trust and safety, AI policy, technology and model risk, data and product analytics, and AI product.

 📫 ks2rana@uwaterloo.ca · [Portfolio](https://khushi-rana-website.vercel.app/) · [LinkedIn](https://www.linkedin.com/in/khushi-rana-00764223a)